How to Register a Company in Zimbabwe — Quick Answer

 After receiving your Certificate of Incorporation, you have ongoing compliance obligations:

-| Obligation | Deadline/Frequency | Penalty for Non-Compliance |
+| Obligation | Deadline/Frequency |

-| ZIMRA tax registration | Within 30 days of incorporation | Fines and inability to trade |
+| ZIMRA tax registration | Within 30 days of incorporation |

-| Annual returns | Within 21 days of anniversary | Up to ZWL 1,000/year of default |
+| Annual returns | Within 21 days of the anniversary |

-| Income tax return | 30 April of following year | Up to 100% of tax due |
+| Income tax return | 30 April of the following year |

-| VAT return (if registered) | 25th of following month | Penalties + interest |
+| VAT return (if registered) | 25th of the following month |

-| NSSA contributions | 10th of following month | Penalties + interest |
+| NSSA contributions | 10th of the following month |

-| Business licence renewal | Annual | Trading without licence is an offence |
+| Business licence renewal | Annual |

-| Company secretary | Continuously appointed | Non-compliance with COBE Act |
+| Company secretary | Continuously appointed (Pvt Ltd & PLC) |

 Common Mistakes to Avoid